Nahuel88Ar/Cells-Detection-/README.md

 -Python Tutorial for Windows where you can see as install the software and the correct packages to use the scripts.

--README: Description general of all the proyect.
+-README: General description of all the proyect.

 -Elipsis and Label Logical Process: Description of the theorical and logical base of the proyect.